motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.3: result pressing the fork the bin and elevator up buttons.
+Figure 3.3: result pressing the fork the bin and the elevator up buttons.
 </h4>

-- pressing **go to recycling** button and next the **elevator down** button, the expected result is shown in figure 3.4.
+- press **go to recycling** button and next the **elevator down** button, the expected result is shown in figure 3.4.

 <p align="center">
 <img src="docs/move to recycling area lift down full bin.gif" width="700" />